 "If you're making this up, you can tell me.
 I'm just happy I don't have AIDS."

 "I told you.
 I am not an asshole.
-I told you that when I fucking met you.
+I told you when I fucking met you.
 I am not that little shit friend of yours.
 I may be a fuck up, but I don't fuck with people's heads.
 It's here.
 It has to be."

 And then he's on the ground, a baby learning to crawl, heading for the door, casing every inch of the tile.
 She could stand up and leave.
 She should leave.
-The odds are that Aaron—Jobs, man, they suck the life right out of you and then you're fifty—is a liar, covering for the fact that he pawned the necklace and blew the money on heroin, meth, anything.
+The odds are Aaron—Jobs, man, they suck the life right out of you and then you're 50—is a liar, covering for the fact that he pawned the necklace and blew the money on heroin, meth, anything.
 But she believes him.
 She can't stop watching him, on all fours, pawing and prostrate, his forearms are flexing, his butt crack exposed, his back arched, as if the necklace might be hiding one square foot away, under the trashcan, shimmering.
 The right thing to do: Walk over there, lean over him, tell him to stop.
 Tell him the necklace is gone, that looking for it won't make it appear, that it may as well have never even existed, that's how gone it is.
-But she wishes that Flax were here.
+But she wishes Flax were here.
 If he could see Aaron down on the ground like a dog, he might see Hillary in a whole new way.
 In purple tights.
 Worthy.